jdi-docs/jdi-light/source/includes/_tutorial.md

     }
 );
 ```
-Let's write complex test that:<br/>
+Now let's write complex test that:<br/>
 - Open Contact Page from menu<br/>
 - Validate that this Page has correct url and title<br/>
 - Fill all 11 different elements in this Complex form by some values<br/>
 - And validate that form filled correctly<br/>
 ...<br/>
-This is as much simple as for Login Form!
+This is as so simple as for Login Form!
 Amazing!<br/>
 The most complex part is create test data that we would like to enter<br/>

 ```java
 public static ContactInfo SIMPLE_CONTACT = new ContactInfo().set(c -> {
     c.name = "Roman"; c.lastName = "Iovlev"; c.position = "ChiefQA";